0 of 3 completed

 Romans 8:31-35 (KJ3)

 "What then shall we say to these things?
 If God is for us, who can be against us?
 Truly He who did not spare His own Son, but gave Him up for us all, how shall He not also freely give us all things along with Him?
 Who shall bring a charge against God's elect?
 God is the One justifying!
 Who is the one condemning?
-Christ is the One who died...
+Christ is the One who died, but rather also is raised, who also is at the right hand of God, who also intercedes on our behalf!
 Who shall separate us from the love of Christ?"

 Five questions in quick succession.
 Paul doesn't tell us "no one can condemn you."
 He asks "Who?" and lets the obvious answer ring in our minds.
 The question forces us to search mentally for an answer — and find none.